 To toggle the selection mode, press Q.

-To move items, select or press W.
+To move items, select or press W:

-To rotate items, select or press E.
+To rotate items, select or press E:

-To adjust the scale across one axis, select the scale handle attached to the axis.
+- To adjust the scale across one axis, click and drag the scale handle attached to the axis.

 Available under certain Qt licenses.